zanuka/leaderport-core-ui/README.md

 These additional features would further explore capabilities and showcase its versatility in game development scenarios.
 The leaderboard should be useful for game developers, hobbyists, and projects that require high-performance web applications.

-## Technical Details

-On the front end, LeaderPort will offer a responsive Single Page Application (SPA) designed for optimal performance across both mobile and desktop browsers.
-The UX would include a simple interface to display the leaderboard and allow score submissions.
-The demo will showcase real-time updates as scores change.

-## Tech Stack Details

-- Front-end Stack:
-  - React with [@mysten/dapp-kit](https://sdk.mystenlabs.com/dapp-kit) (for on-chain features)
-  - TypeScript
-  - TanStack Suite:
-    - Query (for data management)
-    - Table (for leaderboard display)
-    - Form (for type-safe forms)
-    - Router (for routing)
-  - Vite (for build tooling)
-  - Sui SDK Dependencies:
-    - @mysten/dapp-kit ^0.14.44
-    - @mysten/sui ^1.18.0
-    - @tanstack/react-query ^5.62.10
-- Back-end Stack:
-  - Hono (for API and SSR)
-  - Bun (for runtime)
-  - TypeScript
-  - Drizzle ORM (for database operations)
-- Database:
-  - Redis
-- Cloud Infrastructure:
-  - AWS (EC2 or ECS for hosting)
-  - Amazon ElastiCache for Redis
-  - S3 (for static asset hosting)
-- CI/CD:
-  - GitHub Actions
-- Additional:
-  - WebSocket (for real-time updates)
-  - Docker (for containerization)
-  - OpenAI (for natural language leaderboard queries)

 ## Open-Source & Paid Feature Strategy